AnaBudin/esp32-mecanum-robot-car/README.md

-# esp32-mecanum-robot-car
-Robot car using ESP 32 with mecanum wheels for omnidirectional movement and remote control
+# Omnidirectional Robot Car - ESP32
+### Overview
+A final-year group project created for a regional robotics competition